28 Miles & How They Began

 I don't recall when I started feeling sorry for myself.
 Each time I heard the complaint of someone having "a bad day"...
 I would think "you don't know what that means!"...
 "I know Hardship, I know pain" And I measured that pain against the trivial complaints of others.
 Measuring my pain against my own depleting strength "what if I'm not cut out for this"... "what if I'm not strong enough"... when is enough, enough...
 And who decides that anyway?
 I just kept asking myself, "why me?", and "Why am I going through this?".
 That moment when enough is enough, hit me when I was at the laundromat one day.
 I thought I can't keep asking myself why again and again.
 Frankly, if I knew that answer it wouldn't change anything about life.
 At that moment I had a single thought that changed everything, and asked myself for the first time, "who do I want to be in this?"

 That change in perspective was not enough to get me across that bridge of acceptance.
-Acceptance at this capacity is a matter of time.
+Acceptance of that capacity is a matter of time.
 A matter of learning to love yourself when you aren't the person you wanted to be.
 After all, I was an outdoor girl who loves hiking mountains, and now I was the girl with MS. The truth is, the person I couldn't love, was not the me who couldn't hike anymore, but the me who couldn't try.
 So I made a decision.
 I made a decision to try.

 I enrolled in physical therapy which was undoubtedly the hardest thing I have ever done.
 2 sessions per week, week after week, each one leaving me in immense pain, with no improvement.
 Each session my therapist would say, it takes time for your brain to rewire itself... but seriously how much time?.... on the 12th session, it happened, I could move my ankle again!
-I started gaining some ground, I got stronger, even started hiking, but cautiously of course.
+I started gaining some ground, I got stronger, and even started hiking, but cautiously of course.

 With MS there are inevitable setbacks that will arise.
 And when it comes to getting stronger, the real strength has been that I have kept trying.
 Because you never know what you might gain in the process.